 Worsening heart failure is one of the most common causes of hospital admissions in patients over 65 with at least 1 – 2 million hospitalizations in the United States annually.
 The average length of stay for an admission for worsening heart failure is 5.2 days at a cost of $11,840 per hospital admission and $15,067 for a readmission within 30-days of initial discharge.

 The Current Management of Heart Failure

-The majority of the heart failure patients are in the hospital for one reason – to reduce fluid overload, through a process called diuresis, or increased urine output.
-The average heart failure patient loses over 2.2 gallons (8.4 liter) of body fluid during standard treatment.
-Water is heavy and they lose on average over 15 pounds over the 5-6 days of hospital stay.
-This marked increase of urine output is achieved by giving drugs known as diuretics.
+ADHF is the primary cause for patient admission to the acute care setting among adult patients with heart failure.
+The primary intervention upon hospital admission for ADHF is to reduce fluid overload through a process call diuresis, or increased urine output.
+The average heart failure patient loses 2.2 gallons (8.4 liters) of body fluid during standard treatment.
+Water is heavy and patients lose on average 15 pounds over the 5 – 6 day hospital stay.

 Standard of Care in Decompensated HF

 The majority of patients with heart failure do not receive any advanced procedure while in the hospital.
 They are just there to receive intravenous furosemide to reduce fluid overload.
 It is estimated that about half the patients could finish the treatment at home after a short 1-2 day stay.

 Furosemide delivered subcutaneously—just under the skin instead of through an IV— would offer a new option to clinicians treating patients with heart failure.
 It has the potential to keep patients out of the hospital, facilitate early discharge and prevent readmissions, while significantly reducing risks and costs.
 It represents the first major treatment advance for fluid overload in heart failure in more than half a century.

 Learn more about how scPharmaceuticals is developing subcutaneous furosemide in combination with its proprietary sc2Wear™ Infusor.